-However, in real job site experience, a number of small factors can add up to a better experience when drilling concrete.
+However, in real job site experience, several small factors can add up to a better experience when drilling concrete.
 Different materials have been developed to provide both hardness and strength to improve the drill bit’s performance, and the type or make of drill you are using will steer your bit choice as well.

-1. The Anatomy of a Hammer Drill Bit
+The Anatomy of a Hammer Drill Bit

 The shank is the portion of the drill bit that fits into the hammer drill collar and holds it securely as the drill provides both rotation and impact during operation.
 For most rotary hammer drills, a smooth shank is insufficient because the drill bit can slip during operation and come loose from the drill itself.

 The land is essentially the raised portion of the spiral portion of the drill bit.
 The land holds the cutting edges of the bit on its outside diameter.

 The head is the lead point of the drill bit that holds the tip and provides maximum impact in breaking up the concrete.
-It will also have two or four flat angles (depending on the number of flutes) for the lead cutting action into the concrete.
+It will also have two or four flat angles (depending on the number of flutes) for the lead-cutting action into the concrete.

 For concrete drill bits (and others), carbide is bonded to the drill bit head to harden and strengthen it for breaking up the concrete.
 Extreme heat in the drilling hole can sometimes cause damage to the carbide tip, dulling it or melting it away completely, reducing the bit’s ability to break the concrete.

-2. It’s Role in the Hole
+Drill Bit and Its Role in the Hole

 Regardless of the hammer drill bit’s precise composition, the basic elements are the same and its ultimate role is the same: to provide a precise test hole in a concrete slab that will accommodate the RH sensor for accurate RH, or in situ, testing of the slab’s moisture conditions.

-3. Ensuring the Best RH Test Hole
+Ensuring the Best RH Test Hole

-A hammer drill bit is a key part of preparing a concrete slab for RH testing, and because a precise test hole will help ensure the best fit for the RH Smart Sensor, the technique is also important.
+A rotary hammer drill bit is a key part of preparing a concrete slab for RH testing, and because a precise test hole will help ensure the best fit for the RH Smart Sensor, the technique is also important.

-- Test hole depth
+Test hole depth

-We recommend marking that depth specifically on the drill bit with a tape “flag” that lets the drill operator see when they have reached the precise depth.
+We recommend marking that depth on the drill bit with a tape “flag” that lets the drill operator see when they have reached the precise depth.
 Holding the hammer drill vertically straight ensures the best torque for the test hole and the maximum performance of the drill and drill bit.

 Test hole width